 Kinesiology welcomes applications of students from all academic programs and disciplines.
 The Kinesiology Graduate Committee makes admission decisions.
 Early applications are encouraged.
-To apply to the Master's program, prospective students should submit the application electronically using the Rackham website (www.rackham.umich.edu/admissions).
-The application fee for United States citizens and those with permanent resident visa status is \$75.
-The fee for non-U.S. citizens is \$90.
-This fee is non-refundable and subject to change.
+To apply to the Master's program, prospective students should submit the application electronically at <a href="mailto:the-number-new-number-ne